By David Finger

 When asked by President Valcarcel what the criteria was for recognizing titles, Sheppard expressed frustration and difficulties at the growing number of championships and the technical difficulties involved with recognizing all of those titles on Boxrec.

-“We reached the stage where we had more titles in the system then boxers,” Sheppard added.
+“We reached the stage where we had more titles in the system than boxers,” Sheppard added.
 “There was more title fights potentially than we had boxers in the system and it would be two or three times a week a new sanctioning body or an existing sanctioning body would say we thought of a new title, please put it into the system.
 This was causing us some difficulty with the commissions.”

 Valcarcel added the WBO would continue to oppose a bridgerweight division, noting that “we don’t want a new cruiserweight division.
 Cruiserweight is probably the worst division in boxing,” before adding that “we don’t need more divisions.”